 The project presents a synchronic, local and group-specific report of the various uses of English in urban India.
 I chose to study the everyday interaction of young members of the so-called middle-class in one of India’s big cities.
 I regard the middle-class as a discursively constructed social stratum which is ideologically intertwined with language.
 I am planning to observe a community of practice (Lave and Wenger 1995) – ideally a friendship clique – and analyse their habitual uses of linguistic and social interaction.
 Thus speakers will not be studied individually but in an environment of collaborating actors who are jointly negotiating, contesting and refining personal and group identities.
 Above and beyond a description, the research is therefore able to explore the social meaning of linguistic performances.

 My thesis focuses on communication between police officers and alleged victims at the scene during domestic abuse call-outs in England and Wales.
 Having been a largely unexplored site of empirical research, call-out interactions are now accessible due to the proliferation of police body-worn video (BWV).
-The study takes a conversation-analytic approach, informed by ethnographic research, to explore the interpersonal work done by both police and alleged victims at the scene.
+The study takes a linguistic ethnographic approach to explore the interpersonal work done by both police and alleged victims at the scene.

 This project is motivated by the belief that a more contextualised and nuanced understanding of these pivotal interactions could inform the improvement of services provided by the police and other agencies to those affected by domestic abuse.